hundredyearfarms/Hundred-Year-Farm-Project/README.md

 2) Some cleared areas will be replanted with trees through government reforestry programs that are designed to help address the changing climate.

 3) The third treatment will be a 2.5 acre carbon-negative agroforestry household.
 Even with the footprint of the home, we expect carbon sinking, habitat, food, and energy production to be the highest with this option.
-This is largely because with people on-site it is possible to establish a more diverse population of native trees and habitat (including ponds for birds) than the clear-cut regrowth or reforestry programs.
-The on-site production of food and energy provides further carbon reduction benefits when compared to a similar household in the city.
+This is because with people on-site it is possible to establish a more diverse population of native trees and habitat (including ponds for birds) than the clear-cut regrowth or reforestry programs.
+The on-site production of food and energy provides further carbon reduction benefits when compared to keeping that household in the city.

 A planned third-party life-cycle assessment will allow us to compare results from the three options and help the farm make a decision on how to proceed over the next 100 years.